 So we're running a series of HR-focussed webinars in association with The HR Suite, and the webinars are broadcast live, recorded, and then transcribed to go on the Legal-Island website.
-So if you're a Legal-Island Hub subscriber, you can listen back to the webinar at a later time and you can catch up on the webinars that we have done so far, which include subjects such as workplace investigations, dismissals, probation management, and handling grief in the workplace.
+So if you're an Irish Employment Law Hub subscriber, you can listen back to the webinar at a later time and you can catch up on the webinars that we have done so far, which include subjects such as workplace investigations, dismissals, probation management, and handling grief in the workplace.

 So Caroline and I will be back with you on the 26th of June for the next webinar in the series.
-If you have any ideas of the things that you'd like to hear from Caroline, then you can send me an email on email@example.com.
+If you have any topics you'd like to hear from Caroline, then you can send me an email on email@example.com.

 Caroline: Good morning, Lynsey.
 Delighted to be here.